 I LOVE these wooden bird whistles!

-I added the favor tags to each of the bags as the bags ended up being MUCH larger than I had anticipated when I ordered them
+I added the favor tags to each of the bags as the bags ended up being MUCH larger than I had anticipated when I ordered them.
+Here are some similar bags!

 I loved planning this party!
 It’s been really neat planning parties for Britt.
 She may be ALL GIRL but she’s always chosen really unique party themes!
 I hope that trend only continues 🙂